elmahio/documentation/docs/logging-heartbeats-from-asp-net-core.md

 ## Ignoring heartbeats on localhost, staging, etc.

-Monitoring hearbeats is important in your production environment.
+Monitoring heartbeats is important in your production environment.
 When running locally or even on staging, you probably don't want to monitor heartbeats.
-ASP.NET Core health checks doesn't seem to support a great deal of configuration through `appsettings.json`, Azure app settings, etc. The easiest way to tell ASP.NET Core to log heartbeats to elmah.io, is to avoid setting up health checks unless a heartbeat id is configured:
+ASP.NET Core health checks doesn't seem to support a great deal of configuration through `appsettings.json`, Azure app settings, etc. The easiest way to tell ASP.NET Core to log heartbeats to elmah.io is to avoid setting up health checks unless a heartbeat id is configured:

 ```csharp
 if (!string.IsNullOrWhiteSpace(Configuration["ElmahIo:HeartbeatId"]))